 Synopsis: In a world where shapeshifting creatures (yoma) prey on unsuspecting humans, their hope for survival lies with the “Claymores”, a new type of warrior.
 Half human, half monster, they are able to see through any yoma’s disguise, and possess the aptitude to defeat them.
 Despite their superhuman abilities, they are condemned by not only savage impulses, but the humans who rely on them.

 Claymore doesn’t possess the most unique narrative imaginable.
-It takes the classic Shōnen “warrior vs. monster” plot line, and combines it with gender-specific classes to situated itself within a fairly oversaturated genre.
+It takes the classic Shōnen “warrior vs. monster” plot line, and combines it with gender-specific classes to situate itself within a fairly oversaturated genre.
 However, I suspect this series wasn’t created to present complex philosophical issues, rather, to engross the reader in an expansive universe filled with interesting characters and creatures.
 This, Claymore delivers on.

 The characters in this manga were exceptional, all unique in their own way.
 I feed into tropes involving multiple ranked enemies that gradually increase in power (the “Tournament Arc”), and Claymore did not disrespect this genre-defining method of storytelling.
 While many characters only developed through fighting, I was surprised at the amount of depth ascribed to an incredibly large cast of characters, with multiple flashbacks linking characters to greater plot significance, and allowing the reader to create emotional attachments to them.
 There was a weak theme of discrimination within the piece, as the Claymores were always villainised for possessing inhuman traits, but it was underdeveloped, and ultimately, ineffective in producing any form of empathy.